citymap/pruning_nnets/README.md

 This is a Keras/TensorFlow implementation of MNIST classification with pruning.
 This model (which is specifically for the ForAI challenge) contains 4 fully-connected ReLU layers and 1 fully-connected softmax layer.

 # Installation Requirements
 To run the model, you will need to install Tensorflow and Keras.
 You can install both using pip.
-To speed up, you can install Tensorflow-gpu.
+To speed up training time, you can install Tensorflow-gpu, though I have already trained weights for use in the pruning experiments.

 # How to use